China warns Washington's trade actions will hurt U.S. workers, farmers

 China will take action to defend its interests, and U.S. unilateralism will ultimately damage the interests of its own workers and farmers, Gao told reporters.

-The Dow, which counts Boeing Co (BA.N), Apple Inc (AAPL.O) and Nike Inc (NKE.N) among its constituents, ended down 0.17 percent on Wednesday.
+The Dow, which counts Boeing Co, Apple Inc and Nike Inc among its constituents, ended down 0.17 percent on Wednesday.
 The 30-stock share index has declined 0.25 percent year-to-date.

 White House trade adviser Peter Navarro, who views China as a hostile economic and military power, said on Tuesday that Beijing had more to lose from a trade war.